 Other changes, which may deter young Western tourists, are that the bars and nightclubs must cease at midnight and there is also a ban on selling alcohol in shops between 2pm and 5pm.

 Nevertheless, my favourite restaurants and many of my favourite places haven’t changed at all.

 I visited most of the Khao Soy establishments and other restaurants mentioned and they are the same.

 Two long-term residents mentioned a Khao Soy place not far from Sakorn Residence that has been popular for thirty years.
 It is on Kaew Nararat on the left hand side between Nakorn Ping Bridge and McCormick hospital.
 I searched but couldn’t find it for the life of me.
-However, I’ve just noticed on Nancy Chandler’s map that it is probably the Halal Khao Soy and Phing Phing has promised to show it to me next trip.
+However, I’ve just noticed that it is probably the Halal Khao Soy and Phing Phing has promised to show it to me next trip.

 Sirichai Khao Soy is on the corner of Intrawararot and Jabhan and seems reasonably popular.
 It either has been ripped off by a copy (normal in Chiang Mai) or more probably been misspelled on TripAdvisor, judging by the sign in the photograph.
 Further down towards the Wat is the much more popular Hainanese Chicken Place ‘since 1957’ whose Hainan chicken and pork satay are quite good.